 2015 Innovation Grant recipient

-University of NSW was awarded the 2015 grant to develop a revolutionary, new material for road safety barriers.
+The University of Newcastle (UoN) was awarded the 2015 grant to develop a revolutionary, new material for road safety barriers.
 While road safety has improved dramatically in recent times, it is still a major problem on our roads.
-The team from UNSW are working on a new material for road safety barriers that is stronger and lighter and could have the ability to cushion collision impacts.
+The team from UoN are working on a new material for road safety barriers that is stronger and lighter and could have the ability to better cushion collision impacts.